 Your core values are your belief system.
 These beliefs control how you make decisions in your life.
 For example, if you do not appreciate it when someone lies to you but then you tell your boss a lie, you have just compromised one of your values.

-Do You Compromise Your Values in a Relationship
+Do You Compromise Your Core Values?

 Low self-esteem is often responsible for someone compromising their core values.
 Unless you have the confidence to stand up for yourself and what you believe in, many of your life decisions will be influenced as an outcome.